GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 ![png](./seattle_skyline.jpg)

 We also learned that the summers are dry and warm.
 Seattle summers are [rumored](https://www.thrillist.com/entertainment/seattle/17-reasons-seattle-summers-dominate-all-other-summers) to be a blast — probably driven by the mild summer weather.
 The winter looks predictable as the high/low temperature range is narrow.
 While you may see more days of rain in the winter, you can expect to wear similar layers to fend off the chilly air.
-Lastly, to determine if it will rain tomorrow, our analysis showed that yesterday's precipitation and and temperature can help us come to a reasonably accurate prediction.
+Finally, to determine if it will rain tomorrow, our analysis showed that yesterday's precipitation and and temperature can help us come to a reasonably accurate prediction.

 If you have made it this far, you have learned some facts about Seattle's rain.
 Whether you are in a conversation or visiting sometime soon, I hope this information helps you in your high debates about Seattle weather or your travel.